 We study the transmission of sovereign debt inflow shocks on domestic firms.
 We exploit episodes of large sovereign debt inflows in six emerging countries that are due to the announcements of these countries’ inclusion in two major local currency sovereign debt indexes.
 We show that these episodes significantly reduce government bond yields and appreciate the domestic currency and have heterogeneous stock market effects on domestic firms.
 Firms operating in tradable industries experience lower abnormal returns than firms in non-tradable industries.
 In addition, financial, government-related, and firms which rely more on external financing experience relatively higher abnormal returns.
 The effect on financial and government-related firms is stronger in countries that display larger reductions in government bond yields.
 The effect on tradable firms is stronger in countries where the domestic currency appreciates more.
 We provide a stylized model that rationalizes these results.
 Our findings shed novel light on the channels through which sovereign debt inflows affect firms in emerging economies.

-“Real Effects of Sovereign Debt Inflow Shocks”, with Lorenzo Pandolfi, 2020, AEA Papers and Proceedings.
+“Real Effects of Sovereign Debt Inflow Shocks”, with Lorenzo Pandolfi, 2020, AEA Papers and Proceedings, vol.130.

 This paper analyzes the real effects on firms of sovereign debt inflow shocks in emerging countries.
 We follow Broner, Martin, Pandolfi and Williams (2020), and exploit six episodes of country inclusions into two major local currency sovereign debt indexes.
 We complement their evidence by analyzing real variables and find that government-related and financial firms experience larger growth in income, employment, and dividends, relative to tradable firms, in the three years following sovereign debt inflow shocks.
 Our findings suggest that capital inflows to sovereign debt markets can hamper exports and benefit financial and service-based firms, thus reshaping the domestic economy.